 First Hardcover Series

-Here at Meteor House, we have always lamented the fact that many of Farmer’s books were only issued in paperback form.
+Here at Meteor House, we have always lamented the fact that many of Farmer’s books were only issued in paperback editions.
 We are sure that all of you would agree that every one of the Grand Master’s books deserve a hardcover, and a deluxe hardcover edition at that!
 On this page you will find all the Farmer books that have been issued by Meteor House as hardbacks for the very first time.
 Keep checking back for new additions to the list.

 Philip José Farmer’s third paperback for DAW is slightly unusual in that Farmer did not conceive the original story.
 Rather, he translated and “retold” an adventure tale by J. H. Rosny (originally titled L’Étonnant Voyage d’Hareton Ironcastle [The Amazing Journey of Hareton Ironcastle] and published in 1922).
 The American publication had amazing cover art by Roy G. Krenkel.
 Unfortunately, with so much text on the cover, only a small part of the artwork was used.
 So, at Meteor House we decided to show off the full image.
 On the trade paperback we cover up just a little of the left-hand side of the art.
 But on the hardcover, we’ve decided to show off the art in its full glory with no cover text at all!